azraei3/azraei3.github.io/README.md

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://www.w3schools.com/cpp/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40"/> </a> <a href="https://www.w3schools.com/cs/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/csharp/csharp-original.svg" alt="csharp" width="40" height="40"/> </a> </p>

+## Assignment 1 Clarity Techworks
+On 14th Nov 2023, there was an Industrial Talk 1 by Clarity Techworks SDN BHD.
+They covered various topics and insights on their company and jobs such as android developer, web/API developer, UI/UX designer and testing analyst.
+After that, we were assigned to create a poster regarding to the industrial talk.
+Here is the poster [Poster]